 For more information and the role of each level please see our ICA Organizational Structure document.

 We invite associations, organizations and other entities with an interest in CPTED to apply to join us as an ICA Chapter and formalize this relationship.
 Please review the process below and contact us for more information if needed.

 Process for associations, organizations and other eligible entities wishing to apply for ICA Chapter status

-Step 1: Review Umbrella Structure documents
+Step 1: Review ICA Organizational Structure documents

 If you are unsure what type of chapter is most appropriate for your organization, also review: What type of ICA Chapter should we apply for?

 A checklist serving as direction for the development of the Strategic Plan by specifying the critical questions that need to be addressed by prospective ICA Chapters can be found here: Strategic Plan Requirements - Critical Questions.

 Submit your Strategic Plan, which serves as an application to become an official ICA Chapter, here.